-Here at Rapid Web, I occasionally take on the somewhat daunting task of templating email designs.
+Here at Rapid Web Services, I occasionally take on the somewhat daunting task of templating email designs.
 The issue with email designs is that there are no real standards when compared to the push that modern browser vendors are making to make HTML and CSS consistent no matter what web browser the end user is using.
 This is obviously an issue as a developer as there is no real “one size fits all” approach to templating email designs.
 Luckily there are a few tips, tricks and handy tools that I’ve discovered through my experiences that I would like to share to help other email developers.

 Surprisingly in email design, HTML tables are your friend.
 As CSS has varied support depending on the email client the end user is viewing your template in, it is best to keep your layout nested in tables for its basic structure.
 Again, this is due to the fact that HTML tables are much better supported throughout the major popular email clients and are supported much better than CSS implementations.